Level 3 Music

 Recommended Prior Learning

 Music reading definitely helps at L3.
 If you are rusty in this area, it is worth your while brushing up on this highly useful skill.
-You can take L3 if you achieved 14 credits or more at NCEA Level 2 Music and have shown success (Merit or higher) with at least one of the following - Performance, Composition Written work or Theory .
+You can take L3 if you achieved 14 credits or more at NCEA Level 2 Music and have shown success (Merit or higher) with at least two of the following - Solo Performance, Group Performance, Composition, Written work such as research projects or the Music Works External or theory.

 Group Performance can be a big component of L3.
 Most students will have already performed at this level.
 There is an expectation that you will be part of a band or group already when starting this course.